nickolasburr/git-stashd/readme.md

 # git-stashd(1)

+`git-stashd` is an autostashing daemon for Git.

+## How it works

-`git-stashd` provides autostashing capabilities in Git, running as a daemon to stash the contents of a dirty working tree at a set interval.
+`git-stashd` runs at a given interval, stashing the contents of a dirty working tree.